OldLace/Focus-Group/README.md

 ## Concept:

-The purpose of this app is to connect businesses with users who would like to participate in targeted information gathering exericses (eg: surveys) for monetary compensation.
-A React application with an Express backend.
-The app will have CRUD functionality to store, retrieve, and manipulate user data.
+The purpose of this application is to connect businesses with users who wish to participate in targeted information gathering exericses (eg: surveys) for monetary compensation.

+The application is built with React featuring an Express backend.
+The app will have CRUD functionality to store, retrieve, and manipulate user data in a SQL database.

-## Features:
+## Key Features:

-*   The app will have authtenication for both business representatives and the targeted participants.
+*   Authentication for both business representatives and the targeted participants.
 *   Once logged in, the business reps will have the ability to search through the user data in order to isolate the desired demographic.
 *   Business users will also be able to monitor their ongoing information gathering campaigns.
 They will be able to create\start new campaigns and end a campaign.
 *   Detailed information for campaigns will also be available via the app.